 12 Days | North Island

-Take your time to explore New Zealand's wonderful North Island beaches and thermal regions.
+Take your time to explore New Zealand's gorgeous North Island beaches and unique thermal regions.

-- 8 nights gold and 3 nights blue motel accommodation
+- 1 night premium, 5 nights superior and 3 nights standard motel accommodation

 - 11 days small rental car hire

 - welcome voucher wallet & driving maps

 - Prices are per person, share twin/double room and in NZ$

 This relaxing circuit will show you all the popular highlights, including the spectacular Waitomo Caves area, Maori culture, the amazing art deco architecture in Napier and the dynamic, cultural capital city of Wellington.
 There's even time to call in to Matamata and explore the LOTR Hobbiton movie set.

 Day 1 - Arrive Auckland, pick up rental car on arrival.

 Kia ora, welcome to Auckland, the "City of Sails', New Zealand's largest and very multi-cultural city.
 Stroll the waterfront at Viaduct Harbour, famous for America's Cup sailing, savour the dining scene at adjacent Wynyard Quarter, enjoy beautiful beaches as well as boutique shopping at the Britomart, High Street and along Queen Street.
 The iconic SkyTower offers splendid views of the Harbour Bridge.